rbuffat/pyidf/README.md

 ### Validation levels

 Pyidf supports four different levels of validation. `ValidationLevel.no` does not perform any validation. `ValidationLevel.warn` issues warnings for all values not following the specification. `ValidationLevel.transition` tries to transition values to follow the specification.
-This includes casting float values to integers, matching values for choice types to values from the specification and setting default values for required fields when no value was given.
-For values it is not possible to match or cast, a warning is issued. `ValidationLevel.error` issues exceptions when a value is not according the specification.
+This includes casting float values to integers, matching values of choice types to values from the specification and setting default values for required fields when no value is set.
+For values not possible to match or cast, a warning is issued. `ValidationLevel.error` issues exceptions when a value is not valid according the specification.
 The default validation level is `ValidationLevel.transition`.
 The level can be changed with:

 ```python
 from pyidf import ValidationLevel